French action for LGBT+ rights

 France advocates for the protection of LGBT+ rights within multilateral and European forums

-France is fully mobilized within the United Nations in efforts to combat stigmatization and serious violations of human rights that LGBT+ people everywhere in the world continue to experience.
+France is fully mobilized within the United Nations in efforts to combat stigmatization and serious violations of human rights that LGBT+ people continue to experience around the world.

-In 2008, jointly with the Netherlands, France presented the text of the Declaration on Human Rights, Sexual Orientation and Gender Identity to the United Nations General Assembly.
-As of 2023, almost 70 States have signed the declaration.
+In 2008, France and the Netherlands together presented the text of the Declaration on Human Rights, Sexual Orientation and Gender Identity to the United Nations General Assembly.
+As of 2023, almost 70 States had signed up.

-As a member of the United Nations LGBTI Core Group in New York (which has 42 States) and the group of friends of the Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity in Geneva, France regularly endorses the joint statements and contributes to high-level events in multilateral bodies dedicated to combating violence and discrimination against LGBTI people.
+As a member of the United Nations LGBTI Core Group in New York (which has 42 States) and the group of friends of the Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity in Geneva, France regularly endorses the joint statements and contributes to high-level events dedicated to combating violence and discrimination against LGBTI people in multilateral bodies.

-In 2011, France worked on drafting the Human Rights Council (HRC) Resolution on Sexual Orientation and Gender Identity.
+In 2011, France contributed to the drafting of the Human Rights Council (HRC) Resolution on Sexual Orientation and Gender Identity.
 It also supported the historic panel on sexual orientation and gender identity during the 19th Session of the Human Rights Council in 2012.

 France was actively involved in the adoption by the HRC of a resolution condemning discrimination and violence based on sexual orientation and gender identity in 2014.